Lecture Notes in Cosmology: Single scalar field slow-roll inflation

 \begin{ex} Show that the acceleration equation can be written in the following form:

 \end{ex}

 \hrulefill

-In order to have an accelerated phase of expansion we need that $H$ varies slowly, i.e. $\dot H \sim 0$, but how much slowly?
-Since the only time scale present in the problem is $1/H$ itself, we need that
+Since the only time scale available in the problem is $1/H$ itself, we ask that the following condition holds true:

 because this is the only dimensionless combination possible with $\dot H$.
 It means that, during an expansion time $1/H$, the relative variation of $H$ is much less than unity.
-Using Friedmann equation and the expression for $\dot H$ we can write the above condition as:
+Using the Friedmann equation and the expression \eqref{Hdotphidotrel} for $\dot H$, we can write the condition \eqref{slowrollcondH} as follows: